“Every Darn Penny”: The GOP’s Philosophy on Death and Taxes

-Republican Senator Charles Grassley tells the Des Moines Register his party’s plan for give deep tax cuts for the rich “recognizes the people that are investing, as opposed to those that are just spending every darn penny they have, whether it’s on booze or women or movies.”
+Republican Senator Charles Grassley tells the Des Moines Register his party’s plan for deep tax cuts to the rich “recognizes the people that are investing, as opposed to those that are just spending every darn penny they have, whether it’s on booze or women or movies.”

 Perhaps Sen. Grassley is replaying an old record from his youth.
 “Cigarettes, whiskey, and wild wild women,” sang the Sons of the Pioneers in 1947.
 “They’ll drive you crazy, they’ll drive you insane.”